-To address some of the issues raised in this introduction, three studies have been conducted and are presented in this thesis (Chapter Three - Four).
+To address some of the issues raised in this introduction, three studies have been conducted and are presented in this thesis (Chapter 3 - 4).
 The specific issue addressed by each chapter is summarised at the beginning of each chapter.
-In general, these studies are driven by various biological questions regarding DNA repair and breast cancer, and involve applying state-of-the-art bioinformatics methods to the increasing amount of genomic data to formulate knowledge that of biological relevance and clinical implication.
-In this sense, this thesis severs to bridge the gap between biological finding and bioinformatics development.
+In general, these studies are driven by various biological questions regarding DNA repair and breast cancer, and involve applying state-of-the-art bioinformatics methods to the increasing amount of genomic data to formulate knowledge that is of biological relevance and clinical implication.
+In that sense, this thesis serves to bridge the gap between biological finding and bioinformatics development.